Voluntary NGO work placements, not 'voluntourism packages'

-Whether you are a gap-year traveller exploring an alternative career path, an under-graduate student seeking structured work experience in your chosen specialist field, or an experienced professional seeking to share your expertise to achieve serious and high-impact aims & objectives; Volunteer West Africa can offer you a range of unique volunteering opportunities that all have one thing in common: they genuinely address the complex needs of the children, families, and communities that we care for.
+We also live and work year round in the communities we serve, employing and training local staff, working closely with our local communities to understand and prioritise their needs, and designing programmes which subsequently put local people first.
+So whether you are a gap-year traveller exploring an alternative career path, an under-graduate student seeking structured work experience in your chosen specialist field, or an experienced professional seeking to share your expertise to achieve serious and high-impact aims & objectives; Volunteer West Africa can offer you a range of unique volunteering opportunities that all have one thing in common: they genuinely address the complex needs of the children, families, and communities that we support.

-The volunteering, or 'voluntourism', sector has become a $multi-million industry which in recent years has become the subject of much controversy and skepticism.
-From multi-national commercial volunteer agencies which divert funds away from the the local communities they are supposed to be supporting, to ineffective projects designed at distance with little understanding of the complexities of the local community, to the most distressing examples of children being sold to orphanages simply to create institutions volunteers can pay to visit, there are many reasons to be extremely cautious when considering which volunteering organisation to join, or even whether you should volunteer abroad at all!
+The VWA model has been designed as a response to the volunteering, or 'voluntourism' sectors, which have in recent years become the subject of much controversy and legitimate criticism.
+From multi-national commercial volunteer agencies which divert funds away from the the local communities they are supposed to be supporting, to ineffective projects designed at distance with little understanding of the complexities of the local community they are attempting to assist, to the most distressing examples of children being placed illegitimately in orphanages simply to create institutions that volunteers can pay to visit, there are many reasons to be extremely cautious when considering which volunteering organisation to join, or even whether you should volunteer abroad at all!